me10b031/twitter_user_model/README.md

-we have attached the code for user modeling and optimization in social media
+Here we have attached the code for user modeling and optimization in social media